-We celebrate several decades of collaboration and friendship with three groups of weavers:
+We celebrate several decades of collaboration and friendship with three groups of weavers, totaling about 150 women.

 Tsobol Antzetik (Women United) is a group of Tsotsil-speaking Maya women from several hamlets in the township of San Pedro, Chenalhó, living on their milpas, small plots of land where they raise corn, beans, and squash.
 Working at home on back-strap looms weavers earn cash while fulfilling their household obligations and honoring their people’s traditional ways of working.
 Despite the Mexican government disregard for their welfare, the women of Tsobol Antzetik stay united around their work as weavers and as members of the movement for social justice in their communities which they call “the resistance movement.”

 Mujeres por la Dignidad (Women for Dignity) is based in the autonomous township of Oventic, one of the regional centers of the Zapatista movement.
 Some of the ninety weavers in this cooperative are teachers in autonomous Zapatista schools, teaching without pay as part of their service to the movement.
 They weave in order to support themselves and their families.
 For background on the Zapatista movement go to: enlacezapatista.ezln.org.mx

 The Doll Makers are a group of single women living in San Cristóbal de las Casas who make the unique nursing dolls.
 Led by long-time friend, Petra López Díaz, the women make dolls dressed in clothing that is the exact replica of authentic hand-woven clothing of indigenous women from Chiapas townships.
 The dolls come with a baby that will rest in the mother’s arms or will snap onto her breast.